-

 Signature Pavilions

-There 8 Signature pavilions in total.
+There are 8 Signature pavilions in total.
 They are curated experiences led by top Japanese producers and creators.
 These combine art, science, philosophy, and technology to explore the Expo’s core theme: "Designing Future Society for Our Lives."
-They often require lottery-based access due to their high popularity.
+They often require lottery-based access due to their exclusive programmes.

 Private or Company Pavilions

-They are 28 in total- 13 hosted by private sectors and 15 hosted by organizations and the Japanese government.
+There are 28 in total - 13 hosted by private sectors and 15 hosted by international organizations and the Japanese government.
 They showcase Japan’s most innovative companies and global brands, offering everything from futuristic tech demonstrations to sustainability labs and family-friendly attractions.
-Many require advance or same-day registration.
+While some require advance or same-day registration, many are walk-in friendly.

 Country Pavilions

 There are 152 country Pavilions.
 They feature participating nations from around the world.
 These vary in scale and concept—from architectural marvels to interactive storytelling spaces.
-Most allow walk-in visits, though some popular ones can have queues.
+Most allow walk-in visits, though some require registration and popular ones can have queues.

 Entry Requirements for each Pavilion Explained

 For each Pavilion we added the entry method.
-See below the full explanation.
+See below for the full explanation.

 Free admission area available: You can visit a part of the Pavilion without reservation.